panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 element.addEventListener(eventType, handler[, captureOrOptions]);
 ```

-let's you catch events from different phases.
+lets you catch events from different phases.

 * If `captureOrOptions` argument is missing, `false` or `{ capture: false }`, then the listener captures the events of *target and bubble phases*
-* If the argument is `true` or `{ capture: true }`, then the listener listens to events of *capture phase*.
+* If the argument is `true` or `{ capture: true }`, then the listener listens for events of *capture phase*.

 In the following code sample you listen for click events of capture phases that occur on `<body>` element: